Published on June 9th, 2012 | by Tina Casey4

 As a corollary to more energy efficient pathways, the electron-proton coupling could lead to the use of common, low-cost substances to produce energy from chemical reactions, helping to lower the cost of fuel cells and solar cells.

 Titanium dioxide is not the only candidate in this regard.
-The Washington team observed the same phenomenon in
+The Washington team observed the same phenomenon in another common substance, zinc oxide, which is already being studied for its potential in developing the next generation of low cost solar cells.

 Follow me on Twitter: @TinaMCasey.